 Follow along in Sheet A of the cash flow template

 Steve is an illustrator of children’s books.
 He works closely with an author, Rob, whose books he illustrates.
-Rob plans to write a new book early in 2015 so Steve expects to illustrate that.
+Rob plans to write a new book early next year so Steve expects to illustrate that.

 He also expects to win a contract to draw an online comic strip series.